-If the student is seeking dual candidacy in an approved dual-title program, the dual-title field must be integrated into the student’s candidacy examination.
-The results of all candidacy examinations, pass or fail, must be reported to Graduate Enrollment Services via the Candidacy Reporting Form.
+If the student is seeking dual candidacy in an approved dual-title graduate degree program, the dual-title field must be integrated into the candidacy examination of the student’s major program (i.e., a single candidacy examination is administered, which incorporates both the graduate major field and the dual-title field).

 For the Ph.D. student, the examination may be given after at least 18 credits have been earned in graduate courses beyond the baccalaureate.
-The examination must be taken within three semesters (summer sessions do not count) of entry into the doctoral program.
+The examination must be taken within three semesters (excluding summer sessions) of entry into the doctoral program.

 For the D.Ed. student, the examination should be given when the student has earned a total of at least 30 credits toward the graduate degree, including the master’s program and graduate work done elsewhere.
 A student transferring from another graduate school with 30 or more credits earned toward a graduate degree must take the candidacy examination prior to earning more than 25 credits toward the graduate degree at Penn State.